Increase your Magnesium consumption with these foods

 It is a mineral and undoubtedly one of the most important for the human body, participating in immense processes.

 From protein synthesis to muscle and nervous functioning, through the production of energy And not only.
 Magnesium is essential.

-The recommended daily allowance (DDR) for the general population is around 400mg, and as an athlete gymnasium, you must at least reach this value.
+The recommended daily allowance (DDR) for the general population is around 400mg, and as a gym athlete, you should at least reach this value.